TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-25-composer-local-packages-for-dummies.md

 That's it.
 You are ready to go!

-## 5. Bonus: Add Your First Tests
+## 5. Bonus: Add Your First Test

 Add test for a class was never easier.

-Creat Test file for `FileSystem` class:
+Create Test file for `FileSystem` class:

 ```diff
 /app